autocorr/nestfit/docs/index.rst

 Welcome to the NestFit documentation!
 NestFit is a Bayesian framework for model fitting spectral line data containing single or multiple velocity components.
-The site index may be found in the sidebar with the :doc:`installation instructions <install>` and a :doc:`quick-start guide
+The site index is located in the sidebar on the left where :doc:`installation instructions <install>`, a :doc:`quick-start guide
-<quickstart>`.
+<quickstart>`, and the :doc:`API documentation <nestfit>` are provided.

 Help and Contributing